Sweet and Tangy Balsamic Chicken Recipe

 Pro Tip: If you grilled the chicken, remove it first.
 Then, drizzle the sticky glaze over the top.

-Store cooked chicken in an airtight container in the fridge for 3–4 days.
-Keep glaze separate for up to 1–2 weeks.
-Reheat in the microwave or a skillet until warmed through.
+Store cooked honey balsamic chicken in an airtight container in the fridge for 3-4 days.
+Keep any extra glaze in a separate container.
+It stays good for 1-2 weeks.

 Tap stars to rate!